beyerdynamic Lagoon ANC Review

 The basic controls of the Lagoon ANC are quite straightforward, but the touchpad used for more specific functions can be quite finicky.

 These headphones pack all of their controls onto the right earcup.
-On the bottom are two switches, one that turns the headphones on and off and that can initiate pairing more when held for three seconds, and another that toggles between three levels of active noise cancellation (one of those levels being zero active noise cancellation).
-Both of these switches are easy to find and use while wearing the headphones.
+On the bottom are two switches, one that turns the headphones on and off and initiates pairing when held for three seconds, and one that toggles between three levels of active noise cancellation (one being zero active noise cancellation).
+These switches are easy to find and use while wearing the headphones.

 More advanced controls like volume adjustments and skipping tracks requires using the touchpad located on the face of the right earcup.
-Swiping up and down on this pad can increase and lower the volume, swiping forward and back can skip tracks, tapping functions as a play/pause button, and a number of more complicated gestures can do things like fast forward and summon virtual assistants.
-Unfortunately we found the touchpad to be less than responsive, requiring just the right angle and amount of pressure to accurately register a gesture.
+Swiping up and down on this pad can increase and lower the volume; swiping forward and back can skip tracks, tapping functions as a play/pause button, and several more complicated gestures can do things like fast forward and summon virtual assistants.
+Unfortunately, we found the touchpad to be less than responsive, requiring just the right angle and amount of pressure to register a gesture accurately.
 This resulted in us generally digging our phones out of our pockets when we needed to change the volume or skip tracks.
 Touchpad controls are hard to get right, but we've seen much better implementations of this technology in some competing headphones.

-Beyerdynamic offers an MIY app that pairs with the Lagoon.
+Beyerdynamic offers its MIY app that pairs with the Lagoon.
 We were somewhat disappointed that this app does not allow you to adjust the EQ.
-It can, however, administer a hearing test to calibrate the sound to your specific ears, and provides statistics of how long you spend listening to music each day, how loud that music has been, and suggests if your ears need a break from the loud noises.
+However, it can administer a hearing test to calibrate the sound to your specific ears, provide statistics of how long you spend listening to music each day, how loud that music has been, and suggest if your ears need a break from the loud noises.

-A somewhat unique feature of the Lagoon is the "Light-Guide-System" — essentially a ring of LEDs within each earcup.
-If you pick up the headphones while they are turned on the right earcup glows red while the left glows white.
-Upon entering pairing mode these lights flash blue and once a connection is made a solid blue light shines.
-While this feature is unique and fairly creative, we didn't find that it added much to the overall user experience.
+A somewhat unique feature of the Lagoon is the “Light-Guide-System” — essentially a ring of LEDs within each earcup.
+If you pick up the headphones while turned on, the right earcup glows red while the left glows white.
+Upon entering pairing mode, these lights flash blue, and once a connection is made, a solid blue light shines.
+While this feature is unique and relatively creative, we didn't find that it added much to the overall user experience.

 Portability

 The Lagoon ANC tips the scales at 9.9 ounces, which is about average.
 The headphones include a semi-hard carrying case that gave us peace of mind that shoving the headphones into a carry-on wouldn't cause any damage.
-However, that case is somewhat oddly shaped and the headphones must be folded into a less than intuitive pretzel to fit into the case.
-It took us a couple trial runs until folding the headphones into the case felt like second nature.
+However, that case is somewhat oddly shaped, and you must fold the headphones into a less than intuitive pretzel to fit them into the case.
+It took us a couple of trial runs until folding the headphones into the case felt like second nature.